When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Cube have opted for sensible gear ratios on this model.
-There is a 38T chainring up front with a Shimano Altus RD-M2000 rear derailleur with a wide range 11-36 tooth 9-speed cassette.
+There is a 38T chainring up front with a Shimano Altus RD-M2000 rear derailleur with a wide range 11-36 teeth 9-speed cassette.
 The Altus range of components, although entry-level, are very reliable and work perfectly.
 If you ever did need to replace worn-out gear components, everything on this bike is affordable – for example, the rear derailleur would cost in the region of £25 to replace, and the KMC X9 chain is around £13.

 Again, the BR-MT200 Shimano hydraulic disc brakes are entry-level, but they do the job well enough.
 There is a 180mm rotor up front and a 160mm at the rear.
-These brake work just fine, and considering i’m no lightweight at 17.5st they did a good enough job of slowing me down on steep descents.
+These brake work just fine, and considering I’m no lightweight at 17.5st they did a good enough job of slowing me down on steep descents.

 Wheels and Tyres

 No surprises here!
-Cube have opted for the popular and dependable Suntour NEX-E25 63mm forks.
+Cube has opted for the popular and dependable Suntour NEX-E25 63mm forks.
 These forks are common on a lot of electric hybrid bikes from about £999 upwards.
 They do the job of soaking up bad road surfaces or gravel tracks nicely, and as long as you don’t tackle anything too crazy, these suspension forks will work just fine.

 This is one area the Cube excels.
 For a sub-£2000 Bosch-powered electric bike, it certainly has all the bells and whistles!
-The Touring Hybrid One comes fully kitted out with mudguards, pannier rack, kickstand and even lights.
+The Touring Hybrid One comes fully kitted out with mudguards, a pannier rack, a kickstand and even lights.
 This means that you can just jump on it and go riding, without having to worry about buying any extras.
 The lights work off the battery and are operated from the display.

 All the finishing kit is quality alloy Cube branded components, from the seat post to the excellent Cube rise trail bar, which helps with the relaxed riding position.

-As always, Cube have designed a nice and sturdy frame.
+As always, Cube has designed a nice and sturdy frame.
 The Touring Hybrid One is available in three frame styles: Regular, Trapeze and Step Thru (as ridden by me).
 Last year I rode a regular framed bike, this year it has been a low-step, and I couldn’t notice any difference in handling.